BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 ------------------
 WEEK 8
 State:
-created traffic light
-I don't know if elevator is good, it has an internal state for current floor
+created traffic light, cycles the colors of a traffic light I don't know if elevator is good, context has an internal state for current floor IdleState -> DoorsOpeningState (on call() to same floor) IdleState -> MovingState (on call() to different floor) MovingState -> DoorsOpeningState (on move()) DoorsOpeningState -> DoorsOpenState (on open_doors()) DoorsOpenState -> DoorsClosingState (on close_doors()) DoorsClosingState -> DoorsOpeningState (on open_doors()) DoorsClosingState -> IdleState (on close_doors())

 strategy:
-created graph traversal (BFS, DFS) #should handle empty graph and invalid start node created format validator (inspired from java spring)
+created format validator (telephone, number, alphanumeric) (inspired from java spring) created graph traversal (BFS, DFS) #should handle empty graph and invalid start node

 factory method:
-car with engine and tank and kms travelled and travel method (adapted to be more meaningful) wand with 3 components, wood, core and gem attack caculated as mana*(attack**power)
+car with engine and tank and kms travelled and travel method that consideres fuel (adapted to be more meaningful) wand with 3 components, wood, core and gem attack caculated as mana*(attack**power)

 decorator:
-cafecito (from classroom)
-sword with upgrades
+cafecito  4 base condiments and 4 base coffees  (from classroom) sword with stackable upgrades

 adapter:
+round hole and round peg, and adapter to fit square peg, almost identical to web example, in non refactored put radius in square gridmovement, with KeyboardController, that executes command strings, then in refactored added TouchAdapter that uses different commands